Men's health tips

 4 min read

-In 2021 we carried out a survey within our horticulture community so we could better understand some of the issues and challenges for all those working in the industry.
-The following eight top tips have been created based on what you told us.
+Here at Perennial we want to support men's health.
+In 2021 we carried out a survey within our horticulture community so we could better understand some of the challenges people are facing, so we know what matters to you.

-But there’s loads more advice, information and tools to help on our Health & Wellbeing platform/app , as well as 24/7 telephone support, all of which is open to everyone in horticulture for free.
-So. if you haven’t already, take a look today.
+But there’s loads more advice, information and tools to help on our Health & Wellbeing platform/app, as well as 24/7 telephone support, all of which is open to everyone in horticulture for free.
+So, if you haven’t already, take a look today.

-8 top tips for men's health
+8 men's health top tips

-1. Sleep
+2/ Sleep

 Look after your sleep but don’t fall asleep on the couch!
 When we sleep, we go in and out of sleep cycles and get the most restorative sleep in deeper parts of the cycles.
 Falling asleep on the couch means you enter the first cycle of sleep but doesn’t actually help you sleep any better in bed.
-So, it may sound simply but if you feel yourself drifting off on the couch, take yourself off to bed.
+So, it may sound simple but if you feel yourself drifting off on the couch, take yourself off to bed.

-2. Burnout and Boreout
+3/ Burnout and Boreout

-Burnout and boreout are the result of two extremes – long-term stress, overwhelm and over-working versus feeling bored, fed-up, and underwhelmed.
 Burnout builds when we experience too much stress for too long, work long hours and show up at work when we are too exhausted to work.

 Boreout occurs when there is too little challenge, too few opportunities to get a sense of achievement and do well.
-This may happen with shorter days and less work, the come down from the busier, brighter months can leave you bored, restless and uncertain about what to do with yourself.
+This may happen with shorter days and less work-the come down from the busier, brighter months can leave you bored, restless and uncertain about what to do with yourself.
 All these feelings are normal.
 So think about and plan something new to do.
 What’s that one new thing you’ve been wanting to do?

-3. Be big-hearted
+4/ Be big-hearted

 Heart disease is one of the leading causes of death in men.
 Studies suggest that the high levels of cortisol from long-term stress can increase blood cholesterol, triglycerides, blood sugar, and blood pressure.
 To support your heart health, it’s best to make health changes gradually such as changes your diet or exercising.
-Also try to find simple ways to reduce stress in your daily life such as mindfulness, breathing exercises, exercise, talking to a friend or writing down how you feel.
-Our free Health & Wellbeing app holds loads of ideas and inspiration to help.

-4. Debunk the myth
+5/ Debunk the myth

 It’s a myth that you don’t need to exercise if you have a physical job.
 In horticulture, many workers have to be physically active all day long, but the type of activities you do at work are different from how you exercise in your own time.
 At work, you can be active for many more hours and be lifting, digging and doing a lot of repetitive movements, as well as not having many periods of rest.